STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Apollo - Chocolate that mixes strawberry and milk with chocolate in the shape of a space capsule;

-• Cuttlefish Ball – Chocolate with crunchy, strawberry or peanut filling;
+• Choco Ball - Chocolate with a crispy filling, either strawberry or peanut;

-• Pocky – They are sticks covered in chocolate.
+• Pocky - They are chocolate-covered sticks.
 Very popular in Japan;

 Did you like our short list of dagashi japanese sweets?